 Which board should be read to lay a suitable foundation for writing the Civil Services Exam?
 Is it difficult to choose if you do not read it?
 Many such doubts come to students and parents.
 Let’s salvage these and raise proper awareness!.

 Candidates who have won the Civil Services Examination say that their background is due to the principle of working hard in a particular direction.
-We see them struggling with full concentration on the exam a year or two before they even write the test.

-Most schools offer the student the opportunity to choose between two or three boards.
-There are national and state level boards on school education.
 These include the Central Board of Secondary Education (CBSE), the Council of Indian School Certificate Examinations (CISCE – also known as ICSE), the National Institute of Open Schooling (NIOS) and others.

 What kind of books should be read?
 Useful for National Open School material.
 You can read news magazines to find out about current affairs.
 By doing so one can try to bridge the gap.

-ICSE: This approach places a high priority on practicals and specific skills.
-As well as science, language, arts subjects will be given equal priority.
 Students will have the opportunity to choose from a number of subjects.
 English and literature seem to be more important.
 Preference is given to teaching practically rather than theory.
 This curriculum is known to be complex.

 NIOS: One of the largest open schooling systems in the world.
 It was introduced under the auspices of the Department of Human Resource Development.
 It was set up to increase literacy and to educate all sections of the society at convenient times.

 This syllabus is similar to CBSE.
 Examinations are conducted twice a year.
-It is an alternative for those who are unable to attend regular schooling for various reasons.
+It is an alternative for those unable to attend regular schooling for various reasons.
 Interestingly, the study material provided by the Open School is very useful for the Civils examination.

 State Board: Each state has its own state board.
 All administrative powers are vested in the respective states’ Ministries of Education.
 Curriculum, curriculum and paper format vary from state to state.